Spirit Academy – Maryland ID Days: Register Here

 Some of the most talented players throughout the region – including several U.S. Youth National Team members – compete on our teams in both the Northern Virginia and Maryland areas.

-The Spirit Academy is currently seeking players for the 2018-2019 season.
-Interested players should contact Virginia Director Tom Torres (TTorres@WashSpirit.com) or Maryland Director Santino Quaranta (SQuaranta@WashSpirit.com).
+Players and parents interested in joining the Spirit Academy should contact Virginia Director Tom Torres (TTorres@WashSpirit.com) or Maryland Director Santino Quaranta (SQuaranta@WashSpirit.com).

 Two Clubs – One Philosophy